-Directors and officers (D&O) liability insurance loss ratios have not improved in the past two years, even amid sizable rate increases and the fact that the line faces both emerging and long-standing challenges, according to an AM Best report.
-According to AM Best’s recent market segment report, D&O insurers received an estimated $14.6 billion in direct premiums written in 2021, based on totals through the third quarter of the year.
+Directors and officers (D&O) liability insurance loss ratios have not improved in the past two years.
+Even amid sizable rate increases and the fact that the line faces both emerging and long-standing challenges.
+AM Best’s stated recent market segment report, D&O insurers received an estimated $14.6 billion in direct premiums written in 2021, based on totals through the third quarter of the year.
 This was significantly more than the $10.8 billion earned in 2020 and $7.6 billion in 2019.
 However, despite premium growth during this period, the direct loss ratio worsened.
 The projected loss ratio for 2021 stands at 61%, up from 60.9% in 2020 and 60% in 2019.

 “Whether the aggressive rate increases and higher premiums are sufficiently offsetting the complex risk factors for carriers insuring D&O risks remains unclear,”

-AM Best stated in the report.
+Stated by AM best in the report.
 D&O challenges include defense and cost containment expenses, social inflation, and emerging issues such as:

 - The rising popularity of special purpose acquisition companies (SPACs)

 - Environmental, social and governance issues